naribi/GEARS/Intro_RS_Lab1.md

 ![Figure 5.
 Rename image](renamesrtm.png)

-6. Add the image object to the console by coping the script below into the code editor, and click "run" :
+6. Add the image object to the console by coping the script below into the code editor, and clicking "run" :

 ```JavaScript
 print(srtm);